jeremycorren/DownloadClient/README.md

 Downloads video content from HTTP server, given a user-supplied raw URL, and stores the resource in a user-supplied filepath on the local disk.

 ### Usage
 Download `Video.java` and `DownloadSubfile.java`.
 Note: when prompted to enter the number of subfiles to download in parallel, optimal range is between 10 and 25.
+Also, make sure the download destination folder is different from the folder in which the Java source code for the program is stored.

 Example run:
 ```